Moving Expense Policy

-These guidelines apply to all centers except as noted below for the Center for International Programs.
+These guidelines apply to all centers except as noted below for the Center for International Education.
 Reimbursement of travel and moving expenses shall be payable from the college’s (state-operating, IFR, SUTRA) budget.

 * The hiring vice president may recommend moving expense reimbursement up to $2,500 for other high-level, high-demand professional positions.
 Requests will be in writing to the president; approval of these requests will be at the discretion of the president.

 These maximum rates are annually reviewed and revised as appropriate.